Full Chapter

 Figure 9-5.
 Northern Agency Distribution of Bridge Conditions

 Lastly, the agency uses the approach described above to calculate value.
 Initial value is approximately $14.0 billion (50 million square feet x $280 per square foot).
 The calculations of current value are made by component, grouping all of the components of a given rating together (and exempting the obsolete bridges).
-For each rating group, effective age is estimated using the agency’s deterioration curves, and then depreciation is calculated based using the depreciation formula provided for the condition-based approach in Chapter 6.
+For each rating group, effective age is estimated using the agency’s deterioration curves, and then depreciation is calculated using the depreciation formula provided for the condition-based approach in Chapter 6.
 The result is a current structure value of $8.8 billion.
 With annual depreciation equal to $193 million; this can be calculated by aging each group by an additional year and noting the resulting change in value.

 Buildings